LuciooF/TourneyScripts/README.md

 - [x] Try out eslint
 - [x] Remove eslint (I hate it.
 I hate the fact that I thought it would be better)
-- [ ] Find the reference to the other spreadsheet we should create (Matt mentioned but I lost the sheet)
 - [x] Be cool
+- [x] Create issues for all of these so they're linked here
 - [ ] Maybe format into folders so we have a little bit of a better structure within the code.
 This only makes sense if it's getting a bit too complex.
 So will not yet.
-- [x] Create issues for all of these so they're linked here

 ## Issues